PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/activity-tracking/index.md

 The Infrastructure is scalable enough to handle high throughtput chains like ZkEvm in close to real time even with `Epoch`  size of 1 block.

-The `BungeeBridgeProcessor` then goes through all preloaded block transactions, filters out, and then generates relevant snapshots for wallet address that received funds from the Bungee Bridge refuel contract during that epoch.
+The `BungeeBridgeProcessor` then goes through all preloaded block transactions, filters out, and then generates relevant snapshots for wallet addresses that received funds from the Bungee Bridge refuel contract during that epoch.

 ```python reference
 https://github.com/PowerLoom/snapshotter-computes/blob/29199feab449ad0361b5867efcaae9854992966f/bungee_bridge.py#L40-L92